MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-retain-boot

 This extensiom sets SteamOS as the next boot entry after each reboot.
 This can be useful when dual booting if the other OS likes to mess with the bootorder.

+### steamos-extension-irqbalance

+This extension installs and runs the `irqbalance` service, which automatically balances interrupts across CPU cores.
+It is configured to try and minimize the number of running cores in addition to balancing interrupts, to strike a better balance between power consumption and performance.